-The Swedish Transport Administration levies special charges in the form of passage charges (see Section 5.3.5.3) for passenger trains and service trains as well as a part of train path charge high.
+The Swedish Transport Administration levies special charges in the form of passage charges for passenger trains and service trains as well as a mark-up on the train path charge for passenger trains on designated sections.
+The train path charge including the mark-up is called train path charge high.
 The Swedish Transport Administration has calculated the effects that the charges in total have on these market segments to ensure that no undue crowding-out occurs.
 The analysis can be found at the website of the Swedish Transport Administration, in a background report with an impact statement.